Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging

-We motivate and present our proposed approach in Section \ref{sec:Methods}, along with practical considerations such as possible covariate information, prior elicitation, and implementation.
-In Section \ref{sec:Simulation} we consider a simulated example with corrupted segmentations to compare its performance to that of simple and weighted majority voting against a known truth, as well as to illustrate the potential value of auxiliary information.
-In Section \ref{sec:Application} clinical MRI data obtained from both healthy subjects and those that have been diagnosed with Alzheimer's disease.
-There we compare our proposed approach to voting procedures and JLF, and illustrate how our approach can be used to estimate the distribution of plausible volumes of a diseased hippocampus, including measures of uncertainty about each volume.
-Section \ref{sec:Discussion} concludes with a discussion of the results and thoughts about future research directions.
+We motivate and present our proposed approach in Section \ref{sec:Methods}, along with practical considerations such as prior elicitation and implementation.
+In Section \ref{sec:Simulation} we consider simulated examples with corrupted segmentations to compare its performance to that of simple and weighted majority voting against a known truth, as well as to illustrate the potential value of auxiliary information.
+In Section \ref{sec:Application} we present our clinical MRI data obtained from both healthy subjects and those that have been diagnosed with Alzheimer's disease.
+We demonstrate that existing label fusion procedures can have difficulty segmenting diseased cases and contrast them against our approach, which is shown to be useful for estimating plausible volumes of a diseased hippocampus, including measures of uncertainty about each volume.
+Section \ref{sec:Discussion} concludes with a discussion and thoughts about future research directions.
 All of the code for reproducing the results in Sections \ref{sec:Simulation} and \ref{sec:Application} may be found as supplementary material.